Skip to main content

 How To Use This Track

-• Practice with actual data files: CSVs, TSVs, JSON, or system logs.
+• Practice with actual data files from ~/github/practice-folder/visidata/.

 • Build your own .visidatarc incrementally as you complete each module.